The Best UNION ARENA TCG Decks Right Now (2025)

 Using his “when played” effect you can sideline virtually anything you face, as long as you have the right amount of cards in your sideline to remove.
 As if that weren’t enough, you have the powerful Renji backing you up – a character with added removal plus the Damage 2 keyword outside the raid box, making him lethal raided or not.

-All of that being said, BLEACH has been dropping out of popularity lately thanks largely to the rising dominance of Blue Sukuna with Nanami.
-As mentioned above, that build leverages cards that bounce characters to the hand and to the bottom of the deck rather than sidelining them.
-While having a bad matchup against one deck isn’t a huge deal, it is a big deal when that one deck also happens to be the most popular around.
+All of that being said, BLEACH has been dropping out of popularity lately thanks largely to the rising dominance of Yellow Saitama.
+As mentioned above, that build is anti-removal, making a pure removal deck like BLEACH a bad matchup to deal with the strongest hero who ever lived..
+While having a bad matchup against one deck isn’t a huge deal, it is a big deal when that one deck also happens to be one of the most popular around.

-If we see less Sukuna around in the coming weeks and months, you could also see more BLEACH Purple around, as well at tournaments.
+If we see less Saitama around in the coming weeks and months, you could also see more BLEACH Purple winning tournaments.

 I’ve played a lot of Lancelot and it’s certainly a deck that’s quite strong – when it works.
 If you manage to hit your curve, this deck is absolutely deadly and capable of decimating your life in a few turns like none other.